Sathvik Nair

 Publications

-Katherine Howitt, Sathvik Nair, Allison Dods, & Robert Hopkins (2024).
+Katherine Howitt, Sathvik Nair, Allison Dods, & Robert Hopkins.
 Generalizations across filler-gap dependencies in neural language models.
-Accepted to CoNLL.
+CoNLL 2024

 [link]